deel-ai/xplique/docs/api/attributions/saliency.md

 # Saliency Maps

-Saliency is visualization techniques based on the gradient of a class score relative to the input.
+Saliency is a visualization techniques based on the gradient of a class score relative to the input.

 !!! quote